zeyongj/Spaceship-Titanic/README.md

 - Try Different Models: try different models and compare their performances.
 Some other models that you could try are XGBoost, LightGBM, and CatBoost.
 - Ensemble Methods: try combining multiple models together to improve the overall performance.
 For example, you can train multiple random forest models and combine their predictions using a voting classifier.
 - Regularization: try adding regularization to your model, such as L1 and L2 regularization, and see how it affects the performance.

+## Conclusion

+The classifier achieved an accuracy score of *0.7797584818861415* on the validation set.
+The predictions made on the test set were submitted to Kaggle, resulting in a score of *0.79471*.

+In conclusion, the Titanic competition provides a great opportunity to practice data preprocessing and machine learning skills.
+By building a machine learning model to predict survival on the Titanic, we can gain insights into the factors that may have contributed to survival and develop a deeper understanding of the tragedy that occurred in 1912.

 ## License
 This project is licensed under the Apache 2.0 or later License - see the LICENSE file for details.